marcomusy/pianoplayer/README.md

 Parameters you can change:
 - your hand size ('XXS' to 'XXL') which sets the max distance between thumb and pinkie (e.g. 'S' -> 17.2 cm)
 - depth of combinatorial search (from 3 notes up to 9)
-- usable fingers (disabled players can exclude usable_fingers in Hand class)
+- usable fingers (disabled players can exclude usable_fingers in class Hand)
+- weights for individual fingers (in Hand.weights)